Dashon Goldson

-Dashon Hugh Goldson (born September 18, 1984) is a former American football safety in the National Football League (NFL).
-He played college football at the University of Washington, and was drafted by the San Francisco 49ers in the fourth round of the 2007 NFL Draft.
+Dashon Hugh Goldson (born September 18, 1984) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Washington Huskies, and was selected by the San Francisco 49ers in the fourth round of the 2007 NFL draft.
 He also played for the Tampa Bay Buccaneers, Washington Redskins, and Atlanta Falcons.

 Early life

 Goldson was born in Carson, California.
 He started playing football with the Tri-City Falcons which is a Pop Warner team in Harbor City, California.
 He played high school football at Narbonne High School in Harbor City, CA where as a senior he totaled 130 tackles and six interceptions, with two returned for touchdowns.

 College career

 Goldson had a short stint at Coffeyville community college before enrolling at the University of Washington, where he played for the Washington Huskies football team from 2003 to 2006.
 He played in 43 games and recorded a total of 293 tackles, six interceptions, two forced fumbles and one sack.
 He graduated from the University of Washington in June 2006 with a degree in American Ethnic Studies.